Shida18719/heritage-housing-issue/README.md

 ### Content

-- [churnometer-walkthrough-project02](https://github.com/Shida18719/churnometer-walkthrough-project02) was of great support with uderstanding the workflow that help with completing this project.
+- [churnometer-walkthrough-project02](https://github.com/Shida18719/churnometer-walkthrough-project02) was of great support with understanding the workflow that help with completing this project.
 Some custom function used were taken from the churnometer.
   - Feature Engineering
   - Evaluate on Train and Test Sets for model performance evaluation
   - Assess feature importance, for assessing and graphical display of feature importance